Economic Commission: The revenue of Kabul Traffic Department should be returned to the Ministry of Interior

 March 27, 2022

-The Economic Commission, chaired by the First Deputy Prime Minister, Mullah Abdul Ghani Beradar Akhund, decided that the "Macroryan Care and Protection State Company" should take 6 Afghani per square meter as sewage management costs from the Azizi Plaza building belonging to Onyx Company and two separately built B1 and B2 blocks in Macroryan, which was 10 Afghani before this.
+The Economic Commission, chaired by the First Deputy Prime Minister, Mullah Abdul Ghani Baradar Akhund, decided that the "Macroryan Care and Protection State Company" should take 6 Afghani per square meter as sewage management costs from the Azizi Plaza building belonging to Onyx Company and two separately built B1 and B2 blocks in Macroryan, which was 10 Afghani before this.
 Residents of the Azizi Plaza building and the Macroryan blocks complained that they could not afford to pay 10 AFG per square meter for the sewage management.

 In addition to Macroryan, the Macroryan Care and Protection State Company provides sewage, water supply, and green space services to other townships and high-raised commercial and residential buildings in Kabul.